-Matthew Mitcham was inducted into the Sport Australia Hall of Fame on Friday, December 4, 2020 as an Athlete Member for his contribution to the sport of diving.
+Matthew Mitcham OAM was inducted into the Sport Australia Hall of Fame in 2020 as an Athlete Member for his contribution to the sport of diving.

 Matthew Mitcham rewrote the history books when, in an astonishing last-gasp performance under extreme pressure, he became the first Australian male diver in 84 years to win an Olympic gold medal at the Beijing 2008 Olympic Games, becoming just the second-ever Australian do so.
 Matthew is also a Commonwealth Games gold medallist and six-time silver medallist, across both the platform and springboard disciplines.